karledenstal/karledenstal.dev/src/content/projects/seb.md

 The team works agile according to Scrum with daily standups, sprints, retrospectives and planning.
 Karl helps here by providing the necessary context and information to task from a frontend perspective.
 The team works closely together and Karl is one of two frontend developers on the team.

-Karl's main responsibilities have been to come up with and work on user-friendly solutions, build up a platform using data from internal APIs, and deliver all frontend development on the project.
+Karl's main responsibilities have been to come up with and work on user-friendly solutions, build up a platform using data from internal APIs, and deliver frontend development on the project.
+Karl is playing a key role in maintaining the frontend projectsd, by working on removing vulnerabilities, update versions of dependencies and make sure the frontend team works according to best practices.